ihor-delta/delta/README.md

 - possible only if representatives of mankind overcome poverty, leave the political system of social institutions, and overcome the possibility of armed conflicts and wars

 ### Important clarifications:
+- representative can be guilty only for real actions
 - the inability of one of the representatives of mankind or other species (except for their need of reproduction) to satisfy their basic needs is a violation of the freedoms of others
 - makind writes rules for themselves which affect others
 - manking is also a representative of the animal species